CSCI-3403/red-blue-environment/README.md

 ## Flags
 Flags will be written in the form "{flag-___}", where each one will have a unique value the students will have to discover.
 Flags will stored in the following places:

-* Writton on the development website on the web server
+* Written on the development website on the web server
-  * Students will need to use a larger port scan than the default nmap one
+  * Students will just need to view the development webpage.
 * Written on a sticky note in one of the CCTV images
   * The students will simply need to find the CCTV cameras and look on port 80
 * Bob's laptop will log into the web server on port 23, using this flag as a password